 I started with just the shutters and I thought they were pretty cute, but it just didn’t quite cut it, so I decided to add some window boxes.

-I loved the charm they added.
+I loved the charm the DIY cedar shutters and windowboxes added.
 Now the house seems inviting and warm.

 The shutters took me a day from getting the wood, cutting it down to size, putting the shutters together, and finally attaching them to the house.
 The window boxes took about the same amount of time, but I did have to have my cute hubby help me install them because we had to secure the planters into the studs of the house to ensure they never came plummeting off the front of the house into the shrubbery!